 If you’re looking to avoid the crowds, sunrise tends to be the quietest time of day to visit, and the journey is equally as rewarding as it is at sunset.
 Many locals also recommend doing the hike at dusk for some stellar stargazing at the summit.

-Year-round, the lawns of Zilker Park are home to several popular events, including frequent evening concerts, the Austin City Limits Music Festival, Trail of Lights, Blues on the Green, and even a kite festival at the beginning of March.
+Year-round, the lawns of Zilker Park are home to several popular events, including frequent evening concerts and festivals like the Austin City Limits Music Festival, Trail of Lights, and Blues on the Green.
+If you’re visiting at the beginning of March, among the best times of the year to visit Austin, try to attend the kite festival for a fun outing for kids and adults alike.

-Even if there are no major activities happening during your holiday, you can always find people picnicking on the grass and playing sports like disc golf or volleyball.
+Even if there are no major activities happening during your holiday, you can always find people picnicking on the grass and playing sports like disc golf or volleyball, enjoying the scenery.

-Since Zilker Metropolitan Park is centrally located in downtown Austin, it’s easy to access via public transit.
+Since Zilker Metropolitan Park is centrally located just across the river from Downtown Austin, it’s easy to access via public transit.

 It’s nearly always sunny in Austin, and the springs maintain a temperature of approximately 70 degrees year-round.
-It’s the perfect place to take a refreshing dip no matter the season.
+Need to cool off?
+Dive in and splash around: It’s the perfect place to take a refreshing dip, no matter the season!

 Barton Springs has made headlines several times throughout history.
 Most famously, a band of topless sunbathers who frequented the park gained the attention of the media in the 1970s.
 It’s also known as the place where actor Robert Redford learned to swim.